nils2/DL2-ZeroVis/blogpost.md

 > X = image(Obama) - image(USA) + image(Germany) &rarr; "Angela Merkel"
 > ![Example arithmetic](./img/exampleprompt.png)

 Visual arithmetic tasks provide an interesting paradigm for exploring the grounding capabilities of multimodal language models.
-These tasks involve the ability to comprehend, reason, and make decisions based on a combination of different visual inputs - a challenge that requires a deep semantic understanding of both textual and visual cues.
-By applying the FROMAGe model to these tasks, we can gain a better understanding to which it is truly "grounded", and how well this type of grounding can lead to a combined understanding of different modalities.
-Moreover, with FROMAGe's ability to process and output multimodal data, we are equipped to extend the output of arithmetic operations into the visual domain, overcoming the limitations of using models such as CLIP as a backbone.
+These tasks involve the ability to comprehend, reason, and make decisions based on visual inputs - a challenge that requires a deep level of grounding in the visual world.
+By applying the FROMAGe model to these tasks, we can gain a better understanding of the extent to which it is truly "grounded".
+Moreover, with FROMAGe's ability to process and output multimodal data, we are equipped to extend the arithmetic operations’ output into the visual domain, overcoming the limitations faced by models such as CLIP.

 ## Novel Contributions
 Our novel contributions include: